estools/espurify/README.md

 ---------------------------------------

 ### const purifiedAstClone = espurify.purifyAst(originalAst)
-(note: using `espurify` as a default exported function is deprecated in favor of named exports aiming ESM era, and will be removed from future releases)

 Returns new clone of `originalAst` but without extra properties.

 Leaves properties defined in [The ESTree Spec](https://github.com/estree/estree) (formerly known as [Mozilla SpiderMonkey Parser API](https://speakerdeck.com/michaelficarra/spidermonkey-parser-api-a-standard-for-structured-js-representations)) only.
 Also note that extra informations (such as `loc`, `range` and `raw`) are eliminated too.

+(note: using `espurify` as a default exported function is deprecated in favor of named exports aiming ESM era, and will be removed in future major releases)

 #### Supported ECMAScript versions